zief0002/biology_assessments/content/posts/mbvi.markdown

 #### Purpose

-The Math–Biology Values Instrument (MBVI) measures the interest, utility, and perceived cost that undergraduate life science majors place on using math in the context of biology.
-The MBVI measures the value biology students place on math using three subscales: (1) interest&mdash;the enjoyment of using math to understand, (2) utility&mdash;the usefulness of math of life science, (3) perceived cost&mdash; the negative aspects of using math.
+The Math–Biology Values Instrument (MBVI) is based on expectancy-value theory of achievement motivation and measures undergraduate life science majors' task values for using math in the context of biology.
+The MBVI consists of three subscales: (1) interest—the enjoyment of using math to understand biology, (2) utility—the usefulness of math for a student's life science career, and (3) perceived cost&mdash;the negative aspects of using math in biology courses.

 <p style="margin-bottom:50px;"> </p>